and Billy E

 Step Three: Trading Multiple Players to Improve your Core:

-Getting back to tiering, one of our most important concepts, it is possible to pull off a BLOCKBUSTER TRADE where you end up acquiring a “First Tier” franchise type superstar for two “Second Tier” players: Let's say you were trying to acquire Drew Brees and you had him ranked pre-season as your 2nd quarterback and overall 10th best player.
-Believe it or not another owner might accept a trade of Tony Romo (your 5th ranked QB, 40th overall player) and say a solid player with upside like Matt Forte (your 18th ranked running back).
+Getting back to tiering, one of our most important concepts, it is possible to pull off a BLOCKBUSTER TRADE where you end up acquiring a “First Tier” franchise type superstar for two “Second Tier” players: Let's say you were trying to acquire Antonio Brown and you had him ranked pre-season as your 1st WR and overall 5th best player.
+Believe it or not another owner might accept a trade of Allen Hurns and say a solid player with upside like Lamar Miller.
 Here you would be trading two good second tier players for one super stud (first tier).
 This is just an example.
 This strategy is very risky: don't do it unless you have depth at RB & WR.
-Remember also that it is a lot easier for one player (Brees) to get hurt, then it is for two players (Johnson and Forte).

 Step 4: Approach Other Owners who are Particularly Strong (stacked) at one Position.